NeelMehta04/NeelMehta04/README.md

 - Mentoring robotics teams for WSRO Mumbai Regionals 2025 and upcoming VEX Robotics competitions.
 - Conducting hands-on sessions on Arduino, Raspberry Pi, and IoT-based systems.
 - Developing technical training material for classroom and competition use.
+- Working as a Python Development Intern at Codveda Technologies, contributing to backend logic, debugging, and API development.

 ---